Akshay-ch-dj/Audiobooks-digital-store/Documentation/project_path_documentation.md

 * Recommended custom filter path. app/templatetags/<my_filters.py>.
 Use the [official documentation](https://docs.djangoproject.com/en/3.1/howto/custom-template-tags/) for more details.
 * The filter to convert the price to string and adding comma added.
 * Used the filter along with some other tools to modify the display of details in the admin page.
 * There is a problem with the display as the info title is `get_XXXX`, to change that back to original, use `get_xxxx.short_description = "<desired_name>`.
 * Added dummy fields
+* Using format_html to truncate the description to the tile of the tag, revels when hovering.

+### Custom admin panel template with django

+* Django admin panel giving weird looks, create a basic custom admin panel template for django
+* Use this [realpython doc](https://realpython.com/customize-django-admin-python/) to get in touch with the basics.

 ### Adding views